grafana/grafana/docs/sources/panels/transformations/types-options.md

 > **Note:** This transformation is only available in Grafana 7.1+.

 Use this transformation to combine the result from multiple time series  data queries into one single result.
 This is helpful when using the table panel visualization.

-The result from this transformation will contain three columns: `Time`, `Metric`, and `Value`.
-The `Metric` column is added so you easily can see from which query the metric originates from.
-Customize this value by defining `Label` on the source query.
+The result from this transformation will contain three columns: Time, Metric, and Value.
+The Metric column is added so you easily can see from which query the metric originates from.
+Customize this value by defining Label on the source query.

 In the example below, we have two queries returning time series data.
 It is visualized as two separate tables before applying the transformation.